Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 This is our favorite version of the classic Toll House Cookie recipe.
 Chewy centers with thin, crispy edges.
 Chocolate chips in every bite!

 You know of our love for chocolate chip cookies.
-There is no more classic cookie recipe than the Toll House Chocolate Chip Cookie.
-It was created in the 1930’s and has been a family favorite since.
+There is no more classic cookie recipe than the Nestle Toll House Chocolate Chip Cookie.
+It was created by Ruth Wakefield at the Toll House Inn in Whitman, Massachusetts, in the 1930s and has been a family favorite since. (source)